 Offering your client the option to pay you online with a credit card is also a way to deliver top-notch client service by giving them the frictionless payment experience they’ve grown to expect and prefer.
 Additionally, you’ll open the door to clientele who might not have the cash required to obtain legal services.
 By offering simple, secure credit card payment options, you broaden the scope of who you can serve in your practice.

 The way people are paying for goods and services is changing.
 Your clients expect a consistent payment experience across all walks of life, whether they’re ordering something from Amazon.com or paying for professional services like yours.
-According to the 2017 Legal Trends Report, 28% of consumers surveyed said the ability to accept credit card payments would be a key factor when choosing a lawyer to hire.
+According to the 2018 Legal Trends Report, 50% of clients are more likely to hire a lawyer who takes electronic payments, 47% are more likely to hire a lawyer who accepts automated payments or fund transfers, and 40% would never hire a lawyer who didn’t take credit or debit cards.

 If you’re only giving clients the option to pay with cash or check, you’re putting a serious roadblock in the way of getting paid and potentially creating a negative interaction with your client.
 When your client has the option to pay your bill with a credit card from wherever they are, you significantly increase the chances of that person paying your bill on time.
 In fact, Clio’s 2017 Legal Trends Report also found that lawyers who offered secure online payments were paid 39% faster on average than those who only offered their clients traditional payment options.

-In summary, to create a positive billing experience for your clients—and to be paid on time—follow these billing best practices:
+In summary, to create a positive invoice experience for your clients—and to collect on time—follow these best practices:

 - Be clear.
 Take notes on what legal work you’ve done and why, and communicate that to your clients on every bill.